0100101101011010/food/foodventures/_posts/2019-01-27-what-i-ate-triumphs-failures.md

 ![spinach gnocchi](/food/foodventures/images/spinach-gnocchi.jpg){:width="50%"}{: .image-right}

 Spinach gnocchi: another disappointing recipe!
 I followed [a recipe from Caroline's Cooking](https://www.carolinescooking.com/potato-spinach-gnocchi/).
-No matter how much flour I added (over a cup more than what the recipe called for), the mixture was still relentlessly sticky
+No matter how much flour I added (over a cup more than what the recipe called for), the mixture was still relentlessly sticky and too difficult to handle.
+I tried to shape them as best I could, but it was so time consuming that I ended up throwing a third of it out.
+This is coming from someone who hates wasting food.

+Also, I added literally the tiniest pinch of nutmeg, as per recipe, and that ended up making the whole thing taste so strange.
+I couldn't get rid of the pumpkin spice smell profile that the nutmeg evoked and it was honestly too disgusting.

 ![vegetable stock](/food/foodventures/images/vegetable-stock.jpg){:width="50%"}{: .image-right}